lucidrains/DALLE2-pytorch/README.md

 - [ ] test out grid attention in cascading ddpm locally, decide whether to keep or remove
 - [ ] interface out the vqgan-vae so a pretrained one can be pulled off the shelf to validate latent diffusion + DALL-E2
 - [ ] make sure FILIP works with DALL-E2 from x-clip https://arxiv.org/abs/2111.07783
-- [ ] offer save / load methods on the trainer classes to automatically take care of state dicts for scalers / optimizers / saving versions and checking for breaking changes
 - [ ] bring in skip-layer excitatons (from lightweight gan paper) to see if it helps for either decoder of unet or vqgan-vae training
 - [ ] decoder needs one day worth of refactor for tech debt
 - [ ] allow for unet to be able to condition non-cross attention style as well
-- [ ] for all model classes with hyperparameters that changes the network architecture, make it requirement that they must expose a config property, and write a simple function that asserts that it restores the object correctly
 - [ ] read the paper, figure it out, and build it https://github.com/lucidrains/DALLE2-pytorch/issues/89

 ## Citations